Design management

 Design management is the business side of design.
 Design managers need to speak the language of the business and the language of design.

 Design management is a field of inquiry that uses design, strategy, project management and supply chain techniques to control a creative process, support a culture of creativity, and build a structure and organization for design.
 The objective of design management is to develop and maintain an efficient business environment in which an organization can achieve its strategic and mission goals through design.
 Design management is a comprehensive activity at all levels of business (operational to strategic), from the discovery phase to the execution phase.
 "Simply put, design management is the business side of design.
 Design management encompasses the ongoing processes, business decisions, and strategies that enable innovation and create effectively-designed products, services, communications, environments, and brands that enhance our quality of life and provide organizational success."
 The discipline of design management overlaps with marketing management, operations management, and strategic management.

 Traditionally, design management was seen as limited to the management of design projects, but over time, it evolved to include other aspects of an organization at the functional and strategic level.
 A more recent debate concerns the integration of design thinking into strategic management as a cross-disciplinary and human-centered approach to management.
 This paradigm also focuses on a collaborative and iterative style of work and an abductive mode of inference, compared to practices associated with the more traditional management paradigm.

-Design has become a strategic asset in brand equity, differentiation, and product quality for many companies.
-More and more organizations apply design management to improve design-relevant activities and to better connect design with corporate strategy.
+Design is a strategic asset in brand equity, differentiation, and product quality for many companies.
+Organizations apply design management to improve design-relevant activities and to better connect design with corporate strategy.

 Extended definition

 Design management plays three integrative key roles in the interface of design, organization and market.

 The multifaceted nature of design management leads to varied opinion, making it difficult to give an overall definition; furthermore, design managers have a broad range of roles and responsibilities.
 These factors, combined with a multitude of other influences such as the industry involved, company size, the market situation, and the importance of design within the organization's activities.
 As a result, design management is not restricted to a single design discipline and usually depends on the context of its application within an individual organization.

-On an abstract level, design management plays three key roles in the interface of design, organization, and market.
-The three key roles are to:
+On an abstract level, design management plays three key roles at the interface of design, organization, and the market.
+These three key roles are to: